 How to make fudgy black bean brownies?

-The trick to make fudgy black bean brownies is to be patient!
+The trick to making fudgy black bean brownies is to be patient!
 I always recommend 3 steps to achieve the best fudgy brownie texture.

-- Dont overbake – best baking time is 15 minutes on convection mode or 18 minutes on regular mode.
-The brownie should be cracked on top but still soft in the center
+- Don’t over-bake – the best baking time is 15 minutes on convection mode or 18 minutes on regular mode.
+The brownie should be cracked on top but still soft in the center.

-- Cool down at room temperature in the brownie pan – you must cool down your brownies for 15 minutes in the pan.
-That is during this step that the magic happen
+- Cooldown at room temperature in the brownie pan – you must cool down your brownies for 15 minutes in the pan.
+That is during this step that the magic happens.

-- Refrigerate – this last step is not optional, pop up your brownies 10 minutes in the fridge.
-This will set the brownie, avoid crumbly borwnies and deliver the best fudgy texture
+- Refrigerate – this last step is not optional.
+Pop up your brownies for 10 minutes in the fridge.
+This will set the brownie, avoid crumbly brownies and deliver the best fudgy texture.

 How to store brownies?

-You can store brownies in the fridge, in an airtight container for up to 4 days.
-Otherwise, you can freeze brownies in silicon bags.
+You can store brownies in the fridge in an airtight container for up to 4 days.
+Otherwise, you can freeze brownies in silicone bags.
 Defrost the 3 hours before at room temperature.